fyodor-org-uk/fyodor/random-generators/index.md

 different prices?
 * You can imagine how quickly this complexity escalates with real objects in real codebases.

-(And on top of all this we might not even care about the car anyway, we might just need an old car to set something else up)
+<small>(And on top of all this we might not even care about the car anyway, we might just need an
+old car to set something else up)</small>

 ###The Builder###